vasu557/concepts/Life Skills/spring_mvc.md

 - Easy to maintain and update
 - Improves code structure
-- Clear seperation of components
+- Clear separation of components

 ## References